 The Sun God, Lugh, as John Barleycorn, is the living Spirit of the corn, or grain.
 As the corn is cut so John Barleycorn is cut down also.
 He surrenders his life so that others may be sustained by the grain so that the life of the community can continue.
 He is both eaten as the bread and is then reborn as the seed returns to the earth.
 The first sheaf of corn is supremely important, produces the first (and best) seed and assurance of future harvest.
 Death and rebirth.
 Everything dies in its season.
 Everything is reborn.

-In our house, we celebrate by cooking out.
-After a grainy breakfast (usually some kind of slow-cooked oatmeal) or pancakes.
-We spend the day cooking outdoors.
+In our house, after breakfast, we celebrate by cooking out.
 Grills and fire pits provide our heat for garden-fresh veggies and marinated meats.
 No sabbat is complete without a fire of some kind.
 We tend to keep things casual, placing offerings into the fire or on an outdoor altar for the wild animals to eat.
 Of course the altar also has candles and crystals on it as well that we use to harness the energy of the day.

 I am going to share my favorite Lughnasadh recipes with you in this free recipe book I made.
 How do you celebrate Lughnasadh?
 Enjoy and Happy Harvest!